-The schedule and expenditure projections were revised based upon updated engineer's estimates.
+The schedule and expenditure projections have been updated to reflect the revised scope of the project and updated engineer's estimates.

-The project scope has remained the same.
+The project scope has been revised to include replacement of the pump station's roof.
 The schedule and expenditure projections shown in Block B above are a mix of preliminary design and planning level estimates and are expected to change based upon site conditions and design constraints.
 DC Water will contribute a share of the electrical upgrades and bar screens project costs, which is indicated on the funding schedule shown in Block C above.